-Plan a fundraising event for the day with lots of little events like charity ball, tea party, or a potluck or just a personal online fundraising page inviting their networks and collecting the donation.
+Plan a fundraising event for the day with lots of little events like a charity ball, tea party, or a potluck or just a personal online fundraising page inviting their networks and collecting the donation.

 Create an Online Campaign

-You can start a campaign on your social media platform- Facebook, Twitter, Instagram, etc. Give a shout out about the International Day of Charity and add a tagline that fits your NGO and the fundraising strategy to the best.
+You can start a campaign on your social media platform- Facebook, Twitter, Instagram, etc. Give a shout-out about the International Day of Charity and add a tagline that fits your NGO and the fundraising strategy to the best.
 Remember online events like the ice bucket challenge and last year’s Giving Tuesday campaign.

 Take to the Street

 Use your volunteers to your best on this day to promote your NGO and fundraise.
-You can also place donations jar in restaurants or malls, where people are spending money.
+You can also place donations jars in restaurants or malls, where people are spending money.
 Take the required permission and make a poster or sign that will attract people’s attention.
 Motivate your volunteers to approach people.
 Street Fundraising’s main benefit is its ability to generate immediate donations.

 Pin your Board Members

 The role of Board members of an NGO is not only to oversee the operations of the organization but also to be active in the fundraising activity.
 Every member should donate something to set an example by donating on the International Day of Charity.
-The donation will set an example and encourage other donors to give and can be used as a marketing tool to influences foundations that provide grants or other support.
+The donation will set an example and encourage other donors to give and can be used as a marketing tool to influence foundations that provide grants or other support.

 Send Thank you Note